BitForgeCraftedCode/ImagePerfect/docs/USER_GUIDE.md

 **To start building your library:**

-- **File ➡️ Pick Library Folder**
+- **Library Management ➡️ Pick Library Folder**
 - Select the root folder that contains all your image folders
 - Image Perfect will scan the folder structure (but not import images yet)
 	+ If you have a large library this will take some time to import your folder structure

 > 💡 **Tip**: Image Perfect works best when your photo collection is already organized into meaningful folders.
 Avoid dumping thousands of images into a single folder.

 ### 🗑️ Deleting the Library

-- **File ➡️ Delete Library**
+- **Library Management ➡️ Delete Library**

 This removes the MySQL database but **does not delete your image files** from the file system.